mad-lab-fau/JELY/README.md

 - QRS Classifiers: Gradl et al., Leutheuser et al., Tsipouras et al., naive physiological classifier
 - Loading methods for text-based or binary ECG file formats like PhysioNET files, CustoMeds binary ECG file or CSV.

+## Required additional library
+The ShiftList package is required to compile the project.
+You can find it at https://github.com/mad-lab-fau/ShiftList

 ## Usage Examples
 This is a very basic example of how to load an ECG from a file and detect all R-peak locations
 ```java